loconomics/loconomics/docs/Contributor Guidelines.md

 If you are working on a specific Github issue, please create a new branch named issue123 if one doesn't already exist and merge master into it periodically.
 When you're finished, ask [@iagosrl](mailto:iagosrl@gmail.com) to review, and he'll merge it into master.

 #### Pull requests
-We prefer you create a Github issue for a specific task to tackle with it's own branch named issueXX .
+We prefer you to create a Github issue for a specific task to tackle with it's own branch named issueXX.
 However, pull requests are fine if you want to make general updates or suggest a change.

 ### Bugs
 Before reporting a bug:
 * Please have a look in [Known Bugs](https://github.com/loconomics/loconomics/milestones) and the current release folder to see if the bug has already been reported.
 If so please add any extra, clarifying information you can to the existing issue.

-The first thing we do with a bug report is confirm we can reproduce the bug.
+The first thing we do with a bug report is to confirm that we can reproduce the bug.
 Please try to give us enough information so that we can produce the buggy experience ourselves:

 Try to include:
 * What steps you took just before the bug.